 As healthcare workers provide essential services, it is imperative that they recognise their own rights in order to maintain a safe working environment for themselves, their co-workers and service users.

 Healthcare providers have a responsibility to provide safe working conditions for the healthcare workers delivering support within their care homes.
 This includes implementing appropriate safety precautions and providing systems to ensure that healthcare workers consistently experience respectful and considerate interactions with their superiors.
 Abuse, harassment and attack must not be tolerated and healthcare workers maintain the right to report and/or formally register a complaint should they experience any of these unacceptable behaviours.

-Healthcare workers provide myriad essential services to their communities’ right across the globe and make a tangible difference to people’s lives on a daily basis.
-If you are looking to build a career that will allow you to make a real difference to the lives of people within your community and beyond, browse our available care home jobs in Basingstoke today.
+Healthcare workers provide myriad essential services to their communities right across the globe and make a tangible difference in people’s lives on a daily basis.
+If you are looking to build a career that will allow you to make a real difference in the lives of people within your community and beyond, browse our available care home jobs in Basingstoke today.